Have the freshest free hiking tips sent to you each month!

 Plan ahead, and always replenish what you use.

-Other strategies to relieve back pain due to carrying a backpack:
+Other strategies to relieve back pain due to carrying a backpack involve behaviors you can implement when the soreness first presents itself.

-At home, you have a wider array of options, including
+At home, you have a wider array of options.

 All of these methods are aimed at bailing you out of the immediate situation, namely a sore back caused by hiking.